Download PDF

 Vacation Leave is an authorized paid absence from work that employees accrue as a result of their employment at Boston University.

-All regular, full-time employees and regular, part-time employees scheduled to work at least 50 percent of the regularly scheduled workweek are eligible upon hire to accrue and use Vacation Leave in accordance with the provisions of this policy.
+All regular, full-time employees and regular, part-time employees (scheduled to work at least 50 percent of the regularly scheduled workweek) are eligible for vacation leave once they have been employed for at least 3 months.

 Eligible employees accrue Vacation Leave for each full calendar month of service completed at Boston University.
 Accruals are credited to employees on the first day of the month following each full calendar month of completed service.
 The following accrual rates are based on a regular, full-time workweek and a twelve-month assignment duration.
 They apply on a pro-rata basis to regular, part-time employees and other assignment durations.